36th Palm Springs International Film Festival: Background and special awards

 The full lineup was revealed on November 26, 2024.
-Among the sections, a Spanish Focus section will take place, dedicated to highlight Spanish cinema, while Spanish filmmaker Pedro Almodóvar will receive a spotlight section screening some films from his filmography.
+Among the sections, a Spanish Focus section took place, dedicated to highlight Spanish cinema, while Spanish filmmaker Pedro Almodóvar received a spotlight section screening some films from his filmography.

-As usual, throughout late 2024, several special awards were announced, which will be presented at the Opening Gala on January 3, 2024, at the Palm Springs Convention Center.
+As usual, throughout late 2024, several special awards were announced, which were presented during the Opening Gala on January 3, 2024, at the Palm Springs Convention Center.
 Jacques Audiard's musical crime comedy Emilia Pérez received the Vanguard Award.
 The Desert Palm Achievement for Best Actor and Best Actress went to Adrien Brody and Angelina Jolie for their performances in The Brutalist and Maria, respectively.
 Mikey Madison and Kieran Culkin both won the Breakthrough Performance Award, for Anora and A Real Pain respectively.
 Australian actress Nicole Kidman won the International Star Award for Babygirl.
 The Spotlight Award went to Colman Domingo for Sing Sing.
 Mystery thriller Conclave received the Ensemble Performance Award.
 Its cast includes Ralph Fiennes, Isabella Rossellini, Stanley Tucci, John Lithgow and Lucian Msamati.
-American actor Timothée Chalamet will receive the Chairman's Award for A Complete Unknown while American singer and actress Ariana Grande will be honored with the Rising Star Award for her performance in Wicked.
-Finally, the Visionary Award will be presented to Canadian filmmaker Denis Villeneuve for Dune: Part Two.
+American actor Timothée Chalamet received the Chairman's Award for A Complete Unknown while American singer and actress Ariana Grande was honored with the Rising Star Award for her performance in Wicked.
+Finally, the Visionary Award was presented to Canadian filmmaker Denis Villeneuve for Dune: Part Two.

-The following day, on January 4, the Varietys 10 Directors to Watch & Creative Impact Awards brunch will take place at the Parker Palm Springs.
-The recipients for the Creative Impact awards are Cynthia Erivo, who will receive the Acting Award, and Jacques Audiard, who will be honored with the Directing Award.
-Additionally, American singer and actress Jennifer López will be presented with the Legend & Groundbreaker Award.
+The following day, on January 4, the Varietys 10 Directors to Watch & Creative Impact Awards brunch took place at the Parker Palm Springs.
+The recipients for the Creative Impact awards are Cynthia Erivo, who received the Acting Award, and Jacques Audiard, who was honored with the Directing Award.
+Additionally, American singer and actress Jennifer López was presented with the Legend & Groundbreaker Award.